We’ve all heard the saying “A picture is worth a thousand words.” But a picture of your marketing data can be worth much more than words!

 Setting up your Data Studio account is a simple process.
 The only thing you need to get started with Data Studio is a Google Account.
 For storage, Data Studio automatically integrates with Google Drive.
 So, you'll be able to access any reports you create from your Drive, as well as the GDS interface.

-Connecting Data Studio to your other marketing systems
+Connecting Google Data Studio to your other marketing systems

 Before you can begin working with the charts and graphs in Data Studio, you need to connect to a data source.
 Data sources are like a reporting “easy-button” inside of GDS.